JonPSmith/EfCoreInAction/README.md

 [MIT](https://github.com/JonPSmith/EfCoreInAction/blob/master/LICENSE)

-## My own blog site
+## Other links
+My twitter handle is @thereformedprog.
-My own blog site is at http://www.thereformedprogrammer.net/ where you will find articles on EF 6.x and some on EF Core.
+My blog site is at http://www.thereformedprogrammer.net/ where you will find articles on EF 6.x and some on EF Core.

 Happy coding!